AUTO –ACCIDENTS -WHAT IS “NO-FAULT” INSURANCE?

 These benefits can be summarized as follows:

 b.
-80% of lost earnings up to $2,000 per month for a period of three years following the accident;
+80% of lost earnings up to $2,000 per month for a period of up to three years following the accident;

 c.
-Up to $25 per day reimbursement for reasonable and necessary expenses incurred by the injured person (e.g. housekeeping, transportation for medical services), for a period of up to one year; and
+Up to $25 per day reimbursement for reasonable and necessary expenses incurred by the injured person (e.g. housekeeping, transportation for medical services and medical appointments), for a period of up to one year; and

 Drivers have the option of purchasing additional no-fault coverage above the $50,000.00 basic PIP minimum.
 These additional optional coverage options are called additional personal injury protection (“APIP”) and optional basic economic loss (“OBEL”).
 More often than not, the cost to purchase these additional coverage options is minimal.